brown-studios/minuet/README.md

 Good luck and enjoy your fan!

+## Acknowledgements

+Thanks to [skypeachblue](https://github.com/skypeachblue/maxxfan-reversing) for helping to reverse engineer the Maxxfan IR remote control protocol.

 ## Notice

 The Minuet software, documentation, design, and all copyright protected artifacts are released under the terms of the [MIT license](LICENSE).